zhiqwang/yolort/deployment/onnxruntime/README.md

-# ONNXRuntime Inference
+# ONNX Runtime Inference

-The ONNXRuntime inference for `yolort`, both GPU and CPU are supported.
+The ONNX Runtime inference for `yolort`, both CPU and GPU are supported.

 ## Dependencies

 - Ubuntu 20.04 / Windows 10 / macOS
-- ONNXRuntime 1.7 +
+- ONNX Runtime 1.7 +
 - OpenCV 4.5 +
-- CUDA 11 \[Optional\]
+- CUDA \[Optional\]

 *We didn't impose too strong restrictions on the versions of dependencies.*